Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/amazon-linux-2.md

 - Download your license file from your account files in Bintray: `https://bintray.com/kong/<YOUR_REPO_NAME>/license#files`

-- Securely copy the license file to your home directory on the Amazon Linux system
+- Securely copy the license file to your home directory on the Amazon Linux system.
+You may use a command like:

    ```
    $ scp license.json <amazon username>@<server>:~